It is hard to find any modern car that does not have an Electronic Stability Control.

 The ESP has been attributed to the reduction of many road accidents on the roads.

-However, many people get confused when they hear DSC, VSA, ESC or VDC but all these terms function the same.
-In the same cars, the manufacturers have their own system.
+However, many people get confused when they hear DSC, VSA, ESC or VDC, but all these terms function the same.
+Each manufacturer has their own system.

 In this instance, the sensors could be faulty and may need replacement.
 Some modern cars have a button that lets you turn off the ESP.
 Many racing drivers will opt to switch it off as it gives them greater control of the car.
 However, if you are driving on the highway, you should keep it on for emergencies.

 The ESP does not work alone.
 It works in conjunction with the traction control and the anti-locking brakes (ABS).
 Modern cars have an onboard computer that monitors most of the car’s functions.
 As you steer and apply brakes, information is constantly being relayed to the onboard computer and instructions are set to rectify the problem you are facing.

 For example, if you are driving on a slippery surface, you may find it hard to steer; the onboard computer will recognize this and send the necessary help.
 The information can be sent, for example, to the ABS so that additional grip is applied to the tires.
 The system can also recognize when one of the wheels has less traction and vary the braking force.

 The ESP can also inform the car’s engine to reduce power if your car is steering dangerously.
 This will then influence the power that is being supplied to individual wheels.
 This comes in handy when, for example, you keep revving the car on icy ground but there is no traction on the wheels.
 Power will be reduced; hence, enabling you to have more grip on the wheel.

 The ESP works together with the ABS.
 This makes it hard to identify the main cause of the problem immediately.
 When the ESP starts malfunctioning, you will start experiencing challenges accelerating.